The Scarlett O'Hara War: Reception, filming locations, and additional details

 At the 1980 Emmy Awards, The Scarlett O'Hara War won two awards for make-up by Richard Blair and costume design by Travilla.
 It was nominated in five additional categories; Outstanding Director in a Limited Series or Special, Outstanding Lead Actor in a Limited Series or Special (Tony Curtis), Outstanding Limited Series, Outstanding Supporting Actor in a Limited Series (Harold Gould), and Outstanding Actress in a Limited Series (Carrie Nye).
 At the Golden Globe Awards in 1981 the movie was nominated for Best TV Series in the Drama category.

 A large percent of the studio scenes were filmed on Stages 12 and 19 at the Warner Bros.
 Burbank Studios in Burbank, California.
 The film was the finale of a 3-part 1980 TV miniseries called Moviola: A Hollywood Saga.
 Part 1 was The Silent Lovers, which focused on the ill-fated relationship of Greta Garbo and John Gilbert.
 Part 2 was This Year's Blonde, about Marilyn Monroe.
 The distribution company for the film was by Warner Bros.
 Television.

-This was the second time Morgan Brittany portrayed Vivien Leigh; she had previously played Leigh in Gable and Lombard (1976), a biopic of Clark Gable and Carole Lombard.
+This was the third time Morgan Brittany portrayed Vivien Leigh; she had previously played Leigh in Gable and Lombard (1976), a biopic of Clark Gable and Carole Lombard.
+Prior to that, she had an uncredited cameo appearance in the film, The Day of the Locust (1975).
 Also, actress Annie Potts, of Designing Women fame, has a small, uncredited role as a starlet who auditions for the role of Scarlett.

 The complete film is one of the bonus features on the Blu-ray Bonus disc (disc 2) included with the 70th Anniversary Limited Edition of Gone With the Wind from Warner Home Video.